sanity-io/json-to-pdf/README.md

-# Create a Business Card PDF
+# Bring JSON, get a PDF (or one of the other outputs)

+Outputs: `png`, `png`, `jpeg`, `html`

+Currently, this thing only handles one particular job: Turn a person document into a business card.

-This thing only handles a person document.
-It must be shaped like this:
+The person doc must be shaped like this:

 ```
 {